frconor-ebook/meditations/_posts/2025-04-06-maturity-and-participation-in-the-divine-nature.md

 In *Christ is Passing By,* we\'re told, "The true-to-life stories of Christian heroes resemble our own experience: they fought and won; they fought and lost.
 And then, repentant, they returned to the fray" (J. Escrivá, *Christ is Passing By*, Point 76).

 God counts on our effort, prolonged over time, to polish our way of being.
-Someone told the Servant of God, Dora del Hoyo, the first Assistant Numerary of Opus Dei, towards the end of her life: "Dora, nobody who saw you then would believe it if they could see you now.
+Someone told the servant of God, Dora del Hoyo, the first Assistant Numerary of Opus Dei, towards the end of her life: "Dora, nobody who saw you then would believe it if they could see you now.
 You\'re like a different person."

 She laughed, knowing very well what it meant.
 This is quoted in her biography (Javier Medina, *Dora del Hoyo, a Lighted Lamp*).